|

 Making amends to their children begins with the

-and to the children.
-As the parents make substantial and consistent changes to their behavior,
+substantial and consistent changes to their behavior, the children will slowly grow to

-the children will slowly grow to trust the parents, and from there they can all follow a renewed
+trust the parents, and from there they can all follow a renewed path of pure and holy

-the children have rejected God and embraced lives of sin, then it’s not the parents’
+the children so much that the children have rejected God and have embraced lives of sin, then

-responsibility to make the children reform their lives; the parents can simply be a living
+it’s not the parents’ responsibility to make the children reform their lives; all the

 example of holy love that might eventually draw the children back to God.